jagennath-hari/ConveyorVision-Bag-Counter/README.md

 ## 📄 Abstract
 <div align="justify">
 ConveyCount is an innovative real-time system designed to automate the counting and tracking of cement bags on conveyor belts.
 Utilizing cutting-edge deep learning techniques like YOLOv8 for object detection and Byte tracker for precise tracking, ConveyCount accurately monitors cement bags as they traverse the conveyor belt.
+Its seamless integration, reliable counting at the referee line, and robust performance in complex environments make it a valuable tool for optimizing industrial processes and enhancing productivity.
 </div>

 ## 🏁 Dependencies